Pope Agapetus I: Pontificate

 The occupant of the Byzantine patriarchal see was Anthimus I, who had left his episcopal see of Trebizond.
 Against the protests of the orthodox, the Empress Theodora finally seated Anthimus in the patriarchal chair.
 When Agapetus arrived members of the clergy entered charges against Anthimus as an intruder and a heretic.
 Agapetus ordered him to make a written profession of faith and to return to his forsaken see; upon Anthimus' refusal, Agapetus deposed him.
 The Emperor threatened Agapetus with banishment.
 Agapetus is said to have replied, "With eager longing have I come to gaze upon the Most Christian Emperor Justinian.
 In his place I find a Diocletian, whose threats, however, terrify me not."
-Agapetus, for the first time in the history of the Church, personally consecrated Anthimus' legally elected successor, Mennas.
+Agapetus, for the first time in the history of the Church, personally consecrated Anthimus' legally elected successor, Menas.

 Justinian delivered to the Pope a written confession of faith, which the latter accepted with the proviso that "although he could not admit in a layman the right of teaching religion, yet he observed with pleasure that the zeal of the Emperor was in perfect accord with the decisions of the Fathers".
 Four of Agapetus' letters have survived.
 Two are addressed to Justinian in reply to a letter from the emperor, in the latter of which Agapetus refuses to acknowledge the Orders of the Arians.
 A third is addressed to the bishops of Africa, on the same subject.
 The fourth is a response to Reparatus, Bishop of Carthage, who had sent him congratulations upon his elevation to the Pontificate.

 Shortly afterwards, Agapetus fell ill and died on 22 April 536, after a reign of just ten months.
 His remains were brought in a lead coffin to Rome and deposited in St. Peter's Basilica.
 On the Clivus Scauri the archeological remains known as the 'apsidal Hall of the Library of Pope Agapitus I' is located near the ancient Church of St. Andrew on the Caelian Hill.

 Veneration

 Agapetus I has been canonised by both the Catholic and Orthodox traditions.
-His memory is kept on 20 September in the Catholic Church.
-The Eastern churches commemorate him on 22 April, the day of his death.
+The Roman Martyrology commemorates him on 22 April, the day of his death, as do the Eastern churches, but some Catholic sources list his feast day as 20 September, the date of his deposition.